gpereyrairujo/IRimage/README.md

-## ``IRimage`` Open source software for processing images from consumer thermal cameras
+## ``IRimage`` Open source software for processing images from infrared thermal cameras

 ### Summary

-``IRimage`` is able to extract raw data and calculate temperature values from images of thermal cameras, making this data available for further processing using widely used scientific image analysis software.
-This tool was implemented as a macro for the open source software [ImageJ] or [FIJI], and is based on the open source software [ExifTool] to extract raw values from the thermal images for further calculations.
-It was implemented and tested using FLIR cameras, but the algorithms are potentially adaptable for other cameras for which raw sensor data could be obtained.
-It has been tested with images from more than 15 camera models, and calculated temperatures were in all cases within 0.01°C (0.0002°C on average) of those obtained with the manufacturer’s software.

-``IRimage`` follows four steps when processing the images: 1. user input, 2. extraction of camera calibration and environmental parameters from input files and calculation of derived variables, 3. calculation of temperature from raw values, 4. storage of the resulting images.
-The algorithm used for temperature calculation is detailed in the [``IRimage documentation``](https://github.com/gpereyrairujo/IRimage/blob/master/documentation/IRimage_full_documentation.md).
+``IRimage`` processes thermal images, extracting raw data and calculating temperature values with an open and fully documented algorithm, making this data available for further processing using image analysis software.
+It also allows to make reproducible measurements of the temperature of objects in series of images, and produce visual outputs (images and videos) suitable for scientific reporting. ``IRimage`` is implemented in a scripting language of the scientific image analysis software ImageJ, allowing its use through a graphical user interface and also allowing for an easy modification or expansion of its functionality. ``IRimage`` has been validated against standard software for 15 camera models of the most widely used brand. ``IRimage``'s functionalities make it better suited for research purposes than many currently available alternatives, and could contribute to making affordable consumer-grade thermal cameras useful for reproducible research.

 ``IRimage`` is open source, in order to allow users to know the algorithms used to obtain the temperature values, as well as to encourage future improvement, modification and adaptation.